 Trains carrying explosive crude oil are traveling through our community.
-We need to fight back for the safety of our homes, schools, parks and businesses that sit within the blast zone of the tracks.
+Lets protect the safety of our homes, schools, and businesses that sit within the blast and fire zone of the tracks.

 Click here to view the map legend.

 Learn more about oil trains and what can happen when they derail, crash and catch fire:

 A timeline of oil train crashes and derailments in the U.S. and Canada:

 — July 5, 2013: A runaway Montreal, Maine & Atlantic Railway train that had been left unattended derailed, spilling oil and catching fire inside the town of Lac-Megantic in Quebec.
 Forty-seven people were killed and 30 buildings burned in the town’s center.
 About 1.6 million gallons of oil was spilled.
 The oil was being transported from the Bakken region of North Dakota, the heart of an oil fracking boom, to a refinery in Canada.

 — Nov.
 8, 2013: An oil train from North Dakota derailed and exploded near Aliceville, Alabama.
 There were no deaths, but an estimated 749,000 gallons of oil spilled from 26 tanker cars.

 — Dec.
 30, 2013: A fire engulfed tank cars loaded with oil on a Burlington Northern Santa Fe train after a collision about a mile from Casselton, North Dakota.
 No one was injured, but more than 2,000 residents were evacuated as emergency responders struggled with the intense fire.